 The Sky Bus connects Boryspil to the Pivdennyy terminal of the central train station.
 This service makes a stop at Kharkivska metro station.

-BEST PLACE TO STAY IN KIEV
+BEST PLACE TO STAY IN KYIV

 I stayed in near St. Sophia’s Cathedral which meant Maidan Nezaleznoshti was a 5 minute walk downhill.
 Podil is a good area given the amount of restaurants and cafes plus Kontraktova Square has a metro station.
 I’ve seen some bloggers recommend the area around Zoloti Vorota.